nedrysoft/dmgee/README.md

 - [Affinity Photo](https://www.serif.com/photo) - Bitmap artwork design application.
 - [CLion](https://www.jetbrains.com/clion/) - C/C++/Obj-C development IDE.
 - [Noun Project](https://thenounproject.com) - An icon service with thousands of fantastic icons.
 (I have a commercial license)

+#  Translations

+If any kind souls can provide translations for the application, I will include these and credit you for your work.

+Translations can be made using the Qt Linguist tool.

 # License